 - The finances of each Local Agency may be managed differently depending on your Accredited Program.
-Different accounting practices require that you meet with the Accredited Program's Chief Financial Officer or designee to fully understand reporting requirements. - For Local Agencies to be eligible for Accredited Program funding, they are expected to comply with guidelines and practices for reporting finances, provide annual budgets, and generally be in good standing. - To be reimbursed for expenses by the Accredited Program, an approved budget must be in place and a prior agreement must have been established.
-Receipts must accompany all requests for reimbursements. - While athletes are prohibited from being charged to participate in Special Olympics per General Rules, Accredited Program offices may invoice the Local Agency for pre-arranged services (such as lodging at State Games).
-Generally, the Accredited Program's office will invoice the Local Agency and deduct the invoiced amount from the Local Agency's funds. - Local Agencies are not permitted to open credit cards, debit cards, bank savings, checking accounts, certificates of deposits (CDs), general investments, or endowments. - Deposits must be made daily upon receipt of funds.
-Thank you letters must be sent to all donors. - All expenditures must have prior approval by the Accredited Program's office.
-All expenditures must be paid by check or credit card from an invoice.
-Personal expenditures are not permitted from Local Agency funds under any circumstance.
+Different accounting practices require that you meet with the Accredited Program's Chief Financial Officer or designee to fully understand reporting requirements. - For Local Agencies to be eligible for Accredited Program funding, they are expected to comply with guidelines and practices for reporting finances, provide annual budgets, and g be in good standing with the Accredited Program. - To be reimbursed for expenses by the Accredited Program, an approved budget must be in place and a prior agreement must have been established.
+Receipts must accompany all requests for reimbursements. - Athletes are prohibited from being charged to participate in Special Olympics per General Rules, Accredited Program offices may invoice the Local Agency for pre-arranged services (such as lodging at State Games).
+Generally, the Accredited Program's office will invoice the Local Agency and transfer the invoiced amount from the Local Agency's funds. - Local Agencies are not permitted to open credit cards, debit cards, bank savings, checking accounts, certificates of deposits (CDs), investments, or endowments. - Funds must be forwarded to the Accredited Program for deposit upon made daily upon receipt.
+Thank you letters must be sent to all donors. - Personal expenditures are not permitted from Local Agency funds under any circumstance.
 Direct cash withdrawals are not permitted.
-Receipts must be kept on file for all transactions. - Capital equipment purchases for non-disposable equipment, or items valued at \$1,000.00 or more, are considered fixed assets and the property of the Accredited Program.
+Receipts must be kept on file for all transactions. - Capital equipment purchases for non-disposable equipment, or items valued at \$2,500.00 or more, are considered fixed assets and the property of the Accredited Program.
 Purchase and disposal or sale of fixed assets must be pre-approved by the Accredited Program's office.
-Annually, all equipment must be inventoried and reported to the Accredited Program's office. - Finance reports must be submitted monthly.
-Keep all receipts on file and submit all receipts with monthly summary reports.
-Keep all value-in-kind receipts and submit (at least) quarterly.

-- Full-year budget financial records must be forwarded to the Accredited Program's office by a designated date of the current year. - Consult your Accredited Program's office accounting department for support.
+Annually, all equipment must be inventoried and reported to the Accredited Program's office. - Keep all value-in-kind receipts and submit (at least) quarterly.
+Full-year budget financial records must be forwarded to the Accredited Program's office by a designated date of the current year. - Consult your Accredited Program's office accounting department for support.
 They can provide assistance with reporting requirements.

-All Special Olympics Agencies who collect and spend money in the name of Special Olympics will have an inhouse account with SOWI.
+All Special Olympics Agencies who receive and spend funds in the name of Special Olympics will have an inhouse account with SOWI.
 Agencies that have their finances accounted for in-house with SOWI will be required to maintain their account balances by following all procedures outlined in this handbook in the Finance / Agencies with In-House Accounts section.